QuinlanVic/Insurance-app/README.md

 # Welcome to CoolWater
-## A car insurance app that provides users with a comfortable way to be in charge of their future
+## A car insurance app that provides users with a comfortable way to stay in charge of their financial future with us

 ## Application structure
+User has access to most pages except Profile, My Policies and Claims.
+They can browse all other pages without having to log in.
+They can also calculate quotes.
+To access more functionality they have to login or register.
+From there they can check out their profile and policies and claims.
+Additionally there is an "admin" view which is the same as a users except they can update, create and delete articles, policies, users, claims and employees (some still to be implemented).

 ## Routing
+Each file has an associated route that is defined in blueprints but are loaded into the "app.py" page.

 ## Files
 Models folder